 Just like large businesses, small businesses with fewer than 25 employees need professionally-written contracts.
 But finding the time to create them is a challenge when you have limited human resources.

-That’s where Harwood HR helps.
+That’s where Harwood HR Solutions helps.
 We assist with all your small business employment contracts, ensuring that we cover all bases.
 With us, you save time and money, as well as avoid many legal pitfalls.

 Small business employment contracts should contain the following elements:

 Depending on the status of your business, you may need to include additional terms, besides those included here.
 Please note that some of these terms became mandatory in April 2020.

 Harwood HR Solutions offers a bespoke small business employment contracts service, specifically designed for companies employing fewer than 25 people.
 We analyse your existing contracts and show you where you could improve them.
 We also assist you in creating contracts from scratch, ensuring that you cover all bases.

 Just like large companies, small businesses also need to write employment contracts.
 It’s mandatory.
 At Harwood HR Solutions we understand that writing contracts that are fully compliant can be a challenge for small businesses, but it’s still a highly worthwhile activity.

 Here are some of the benefits you can expect:

 You need to make employees fully aware of their staff leave entitlements before they take a role.
 Thus, employment contracts must contain information relating to sick days, annual holidays, bereavement leave and maternity/paternity leave.
 Clarifying your position on these issues can help avoid problems in the future.